rajsekharde/http-server-c/README.md

 - Run the steps from accept() to close() inside an infinite loop to keep accepting new connections.

-- Using pthread.h library, create a new thread for each client connection, pass data and detach it.
+- Using pthread library, create a new thread for each client connection, pass data and detach it.
 Server can now handle concurrent connections.
 - Add mutex locks to avoid race conditions when accessing global variables.

 ## Project Structure